Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

 \subsection{From the Fokker-Planck equation to the martingale problem}

 To prove the weak well-posedness part of Theorem \ref{THM_GEN}, it remains to relate the non-linear Fokker-Planck equation to the non-linear martingale problem.

-We first establish the existence of a weak solution to \eqref{main} taking any limit point of a converging subsequence of $\mathbf P^\varepsilon$, solution to the non-linear martingale problem related to the mollified McKean-Vlasov SDE \eqref{main_smoothed}.
-The uniqueness of the solution will then be derived through an enhanced (to the stable pure jump case) Krylov-R\"ockner like criterion.
-Both results preliminary rely on a uniform estimate for the mollified non-linear drift $\mathcal B^\varepsilon_{\brho_{t,\mu}^\varepsilon}$ involved in \eqref{main_smoothed} which, collecting the estimates established in Section \ref{sec_nl_FK} reads as follows:
+We first establish the existence of a weak solution to \eqref{main} from the tightness of $(\mathbf P^{\varepsilon_k})_{k\ge 1}$, where $\mathbf P^{\varepsilon_k} $ stands for the solution to the non-linear martingale problem related to \textcolor{black}{the mollified} \textcolor{black}{McKean-Vlasov SDE} \eqref{main_smoothed} with mollification parameter $\varepsilon_k \underset{k}{\rightarrow} 0$.
+We then prove that any related limit point actually solves the martingale problem associated with \eqref{main}.
+Those arguments are detailed in Proposition \ref{prop_ExistenceMain} below.
+The uniqueness of the solution will then be derived through an enhanced (to the stable pure jump case) Krylov-R\"ockner like criterion, see Proposition \ref{prop_UniquenessMain_gencas}.
+Both the existence and uniqueness results rely on a uniform estimate for the mollified non-linear drift $\mathcal B^\varepsilon_{\brho_{t,\mu}^\varepsilon}$ involved in \eqref{main_smoothed} which, collecting the estimates established in Section \ref{sec_nl_FK} reads as follows:

 \begin{lemme} Assume that \eqref{cond_gencase} holds.
 For any $(t,\mu)$ in $[0,T]\times \mathcal P(\R^d)$, any $\varepsilon >0$, the mollified non-linear drift $\mathcal B^\varepsilon_{\brho_{t,\mu}^\varepsilon}$ in \eqref{main_smoothed} is in $L^{r_0}(B^0_{\infty,1})$ for all $r_0$ in $\Big(0,\big(\frac 1{r}+\frac 1{\overline{r}}\big)^{-1}\Big]$, for $\overline{r}$ satisfying \eqref{cond_time_gencase} and the following estimate holds: